Rosemary Capa: Early life and career

 Capa was born in Flagstaff in the Cape Province (now part of the Eastern Cape) during apartheid.
 She qualified as a nurse and midwife while a trainee at the Holy Cross Hospital in Flagstaff.
 After the end of apartheid, she spent two terms as the Executive Mayor of the OR Tambo District Municipality.
 In late 2010, she joined the Eastern Cape Provincial Legislature and was appointed to the Executive Council of the Eastern Cape as Member of the Executive Council (MEC) for Rural Development and Agrarian Reform.

 Career in national politics

 Committee chairperson

 Capa was elected to the National Assembly of South Africa following the general election on 8 May 2014.
 She was sworn into office on 21 May 2014.
 The ANC soon announced that Capa was their candidate for chairperson of the Portfolio Committee on Social Development.
 She was elected chairperson on 25 June 2014.

 Capa served as chairperson of the portfolio committee until the dissolution of the term on 7 May 2019.

 Deputy Minister

 Following the general election of 8 May 2019, Capa returned to Parliament on 22 May 2019.
 On 29 May 2019, President Cyril Ramaphosa appointed her Deputy Minister of Small Business Development.
 Capa was sworn in the next day.

 On 5 August 2021, she was appointed as Deputy Minister of Agriculture, Rural Development and Land Reform.

 Personal life

 She is married to politician Ndumiso Capa.
+Their daughter Ntandokazi Capa is a Member of the Executive Council in the Eastern Cape.